jaredly/jerd/docs/Backends.md

 or maybe we want a new mapping just for `genTerm`s? idk.

+- [ ] support writing back to a render buffer, so I can simulate conway's life!
+And the double pendulum dealio

 OK Big question:
 Do I bake in the vector types that glsl expects? like, should I just bite the bullet and make builtins for them?